userver-framework/userver/scripts/docs/en/userver/tutorial/http_caching.md

 @snippet samples/http_caching/http_caching.cpp  HTTP caching sample - update

-In this sample there are full and incremental updates, implemented in GetAllData() and GetUpdatedData() respectively.
+In this sample full and incremental data retrieval is implemented in GetAllData() and GetUpdatedData() respectively.

+Both functions return data in the same format and we parse both responses using `MergeAndSetData`:

+@snippet samples/http_caching/http_caching.cpp  HTTP caching sample - MergeAndSetData

-At the end of the Update function the components::CachingComponentBase::Set() invocation stores data as a new cache.
+At the end of the MergeAndSetData function the components::CachingComponentBase::Set() invocation stores data as a new cache.

 Update time from remote stored into